superbooty/handlebones/README.md

 To run this application

-Got to directory where assignemnt1 was install
+Got to directory where assignemnt1 was install.
+This would be the directory where you checked this Git project into.

 example - cd ~/Documents/WebstormProjects/assignemnt1